 As well as commemorating important aspects of American history and culture, these coins help raise money for important causes.
 Part of the price of these coins is a surcharge that goes to organizations and projects that benefit the community.
-For example, surcharges on the Capitol Visitor Center commemorative coins will help build a new visitor center under the U.S. Capitol's East Plaza.
+For example, surcharges on the U.S. Capitol Visitor Center commemorative coins helped build a new visitor center under the U.S. Capitol's East Plaza.

-Since the modern commemorative coin program began in 1982, the United States Mint has raised over $418,000,000 in surcharges to help build new museums, maintain national monuments like the Vietnam War Memorial, preserve historical sites like George Washington's home, support various Olympic programs, and much more.
+Since the modern commemorative coin program began in 1982, the United States Mint has raised more than $506,301,189 in surcharges to help build new museums, maintain national monuments like the Vietnam War Memorial, preserve historical sites like George Washington's home, support various Olympic programs, and much more.

 2013 Commemorative Coins

 2012 Commemorative Coins

 Previously Released Commemorative Coins and Other Links: